schuderer/mllaunchpad/README.rst

 management functionality.

-What this means is that it creates a separation between machine learning models, and their environment.
+What this means is that it creates a separation between machine learning models and their environment.
 This way, you can run your model with different data sources and on different environments, by just swapping out the configuration, no code changes required.
-It also makes it very easy to make your model available as a business-facing *RESTful API* without extra coding.
+ML Launchpad makes your model available as a business-facing *RESTful API* without extra coding.

 Currently, some basic model life cycle management is supported.
-Training automatically persists a model, including its metrics, in the model store, and automatically retrieves it for launching its API or re-training.
+Training automatically persists a model in the model store together with its metrics, and automatically retrieves it for launching its API or re-training.
 Previous models are backed up.

 -  TODO: better description of what problem ML Launchpad solves